The relationship between Pangaea breakup and Large Igneous Provinces

 3. Early Cretaceous opening of the South Atlantic

-In the Early Cretaceous, West Gondwana, a southern constituent of Pangaea, broke up to form South America and Africa with continuous spreading resulting in the sustained expansion of the South Atlantic Ocean (Lovecchio et al., 2018).
+In the Early Cretaceous, West Gondwana, a southern constituent of Pangaea, broke up to form South America and Africa with continuous spreading resulting in the sustained expansion of the South Atlantic Ocean (Lovecchio et al., 2018) (Figure 4).
 Continental extension may have begun in isolated centres in South America during the Late Triassic (at about 210 Ma) when almost all parts of south and west Gondwana were affected by magmatism.
 In addition to this Late Triassic to Early Jurassic rifting phase, there was an extensional phase lasting almost 40 Ma, from Valanginian to late Albian time (Early Cretaceous), that completed separation of Africa and South America.

 The Paraná and Etendeka continental flood-basalt provinces in Brazil and Namibia, respectively, which are contemporaneous with breakup, are frequently attributed to an Early Cretaceous Tristan da Cunha mantle plume with the Walvis Ridge and Rio Grande Rise representing plume-tail magmatism.
 However, there are significant spatial and temporal mismatches between the proposed plume and these structures.
 Specifically, the South Atlantic opened by south-to-north propagation.
 This opening direction contradicts the hypothesis that rifting migrated away from the Paraná–Etendeka flood-basalt provinces (Franke, 2013).
 On the contrary, rifting migrated towards it.
 This is at odds with a model whereby continental breakup was triggered by an actively upwelling mantle plume that currently underlies the Tristan da Cunha region.